-Buses are the main mode of public transport in Granada.
-The much delayed Granada Metro, an overground and underground transit system, is still under construction and not due for completion until 2014.
-Click on the red links to find information on buses routes serving the city and provincial destinations.
+Buses are the most popular mode of public transport in Granada.
+There is also the much delayed Granada Metro, an overground and underground transit system, which is now in operation.

 Granada Bus Station

 Granada bus station La Estación de Autobuses is located 15 minutes by bus (3 and 33) or taxi north of the city centre on Carretera de Jaen (see map).